Congruent Solutions to Zeno's Paradoxes

 Similarly, according to physicist and astronomer Victor Mansfield we exist

-"in a radically interconnected and interdependent world, one so essentially connected at a deep level that the interconnections are more fundamental, more real that the independent existence of the parts."17
+"in a radically interconnected and interdependent world, one so essentially connected at a deep level that the interconnections are more fundamental, more real than the independent existence of the parts."17

 A perception of wholeness was also voiced by one of the pioneers of quantum physics Erwin Schrödinger who wrote: